Markvegit/Capstone-Project-Surrogate/README.md

 - **`results/`**
   This folder contains the outcomes of the Calliope model, such as cost and curtailment, derived using the timeseries data as input.

 For more details on how the Calliope input and output were produced, refer to the **[Calliope GitHub repository](https://github.com/FLomb/Calliope-NL/tree/main)**.
-It includes:
-- A comprehensive `README.md` file
-- A detailed model walkthrough
-- All resources required to reproduce the input and output
+It includes a comprehensive `README.md` file, a detailed model walkthrough, and all resources required to reproduce our input and output

----

 The **Surrogate** folder is organized into five subfolders: